cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/diversity-of-organisms.md

   - Can kill MRSA bacteria (superbugs)
   - Friendly viruses

+- The three main virus shapes:
+  1. Round Shaped
+  2. Rod Shaped
+  3. Complex in shape

+- One example of a beneficial use of viruses is genetic engineering, Covid 19 vaccine - genetically modified viruses

+- Two examples of where viruses cause harm
+  1. Covid 19
+  2. Cold

 - Parasite = Organisms that live in or on another organism causing it harm
 - Obligate Parasite = Has to be a parasite (have a host) e.g. virus
 - Facultative = Doesn't have to be a parasite (have a host) e.g. candida